Stoneheart trilogy: Ironhand

-While he does this, George experiences what the Gunner and his brother soldier, the Officer, experience every night, an hour in the trenches under bombardment during an artillery duel in World War One (this is George's first duel).
+While he does this, George experiences what all soldier statues experience every night: an hour in the trenches under bombardment during an artillery duel in World War One.
 While he does this, he meets a soldier with his own dead father's face and, though the soldier dies, George is able to heal his guilt at his father's death and realise he was both loved and known to love him back.
-The Gunner and George and the Officer are reunited, along with the Queen (Boadicea) and her daughters who have taken an interest in saving Edie.
+When George wakes up, one of the veins of metal has disappeared from his arm.
+The Gunner and George are reunited, along with the Queen (Boadicea) and her daughters who have taken an interest in saving Edie.
 They travel through mirrors into the past to try and rescue her.
 Edie escapes briefly from the Walker but is recaptured, after she has buried her sea-glass heart stone to save it.
 He takes her to the Frost Fair, where, despite having foreseen it, Edie is unable to prevent her own death beneath the ice.
 George fights the Walker on the ice (his second duel) while the Gunner retrieves Edie's body.
-The Queen takes them all through the mirrors in her chariot but only after trying to run down the Walker, only for him to escape into the Outer Darkness beyond the Black Mirrors.
-Unseen by any of the others, but felt as an icy blast, an Ice Devil enters our world as the Walker exits it and follows them back to the present.
-Edie is revived by the power of all the stolen heart stones the Gunner saved from under the city, and she finds, among them, her mother's own stone.
-This is doubly shocking for Edie – she knows her mother didn't realise she had been a glint, and the fire remaining in the stone suggests her mother, believed dead, may actually be alive.
+The Queen takes them all through the mirrors in her chariot but only after trying to run down the Walker, who escapes into the Outer Darkness beyond the Black Mirrors.
+Unseen by any of the others, an Ice Devil enters our world as the Walker exits it and follows them back to the present.
+Edie is revived by the power of all the stolen heart stones the Gunner saved from under the city, and she finds, among them, her mother's stone.
+Since there is a glimmer of fire remaining in the stone, Edie begins to believe her mother may still be alive.
 George has one more duel to fight before the last stone vein twines into his heart and kills him.
 The arrival of the Ice Devil has frozen time and the city, which is disappearing under a heavy snow fall.
-And the ordinary people seem to have disappeared, leaving George and Edie the only normal humans in a city now only populated by warring statues.
+The ordinary people seem to have disappeared, leaving George and Edie the only normal humans in a city now only populated by warring statues.